 The 3081 also features a rotating bezel and high-precision quartz movement with an analog display.
 The dial is protected by Flame Fusion window glass.
 This watch is also designed to be water-resistant for up to 330-feet.

 As expected, the 3081 EVO sports the signature “Always Visible” feature found in all Luminox watches.
 The 3081 EVO features blue and green luminescent hands and markers, which look cool in the dark.

 Overall, the Luminox 3081 is a solid option for those looking for a sturdy and reliable chronograph watch.
 It has a simple, no-frills design that helps avoid the usual cluttered appearance typical of watches in this category.

 The Luminox Navy SEAL 3050 Series sets to change consumers’ perception of plastic-made watches.
 The 3050 is crafted to provide one of the highest levels of durability and reliability while still maintaining a reasonable price tag.
 Did it succeed?
 It did.

 This all-black watch has a carbon-reinforced case with a diameter of 45mm.
 It may be made from plastic, but this is military-grade plastic and is nothing to balk at.
 The watch also comes with 660-feet water resistance.

 The extremely durable case also features an equally sturdy unidirectional bezel.
 The carbon-reinforced plastic for its main body also acts as a natural shock-absorber, something stainless-steel watches cannot achieve on its own.
 A scratch-resistant mineral crystal window protects the dial.

-Performance-wise, the Luminox Navy SEAL 3050 Series utilizes quartz movement and analog display.
-Precision is not an issue here.
-Additional features include a date display that is located at the 3 o’clock position.
+Performance-wise, the Luminox Navy SEAL 3050 Series utilizes quartz movement and analog display, and precision is not an issue here.
+Additional features include a date display located at the 3 o’clock position.
 The Navy SEAL 3050 Series exudes an air of confidence with its rugged appearance and sleek style.

 Casio GW-9400-1CR Master of G